What is Piezoelectric Transducer

 - They are used for studying high-speed shock waves and blast waves.

 - It is also used in restaurants or airports where when a person steps near the door and the door opens automatically.
 In this, the concept used is when a person is near the door pressure is exerted person weight on the sensors due to which the electric effect is produced and the door opens automatically.

 The materials are :

 - Barium Titanate.

 The Piezoelectric Ultrasonic Transducer

-It produces frequencies which are far above than that which can be heard by the human ear.
+It produces frequencies that are far above that which can be heard by the human ear.
 It expands and contracts rapidly when subjected to any voltage.
-It is typically used in vacuum cleaner.
+It is typically used in a vacuum cleaner.

 A piezoelectric buzzer (or piezoelectric beeper) depends on acoustic cavity resonance (or Helmholtz resonance) to produce an audible beep.